MultiPoolMiner/MultiPoolMiner/README.md

 The API_Key can be found in the MiningPoolHub Account detail page.

 **-APIPort**
 Port for the MPM API and web GUI.
 The miner port range will start from APIPort +1.
-Default is 3999
+Default is 3999.
+0 disables the API.

 **-Algorithm**
 Supported algorithms sorted by pool can be found at https://multipoolminer.io/algorithms.
 Use commas to separate multiple values.